hugochang1/Tutorial/Spec/Vehicle/C-V2X/Terms/readme.md

 - an open international community of network designers, operators, vendors, and researchers who contribute to the development and standardization of protocols and technologies for the internet

 #### ETSI (European Telecommunications Standards Institute)
+- an independent, not-for-profit organization based in Sophia Antipolis, France.

 #### GCF (Global Certification Forum)